-We commemorate Holocaust Memorial Day every year with a civic ceremony on the nearest Sunday to 27 January.
+We commemorate Holocaust Memorial Day every year with a civic ceremony on the Sunday closest to 27 January.

-The ceremony featured songs, readings, poetry and drama, including a newly commissioned pieces by Michael Rosen.
-These were inspired and interspersed by words from survivor testimonies and campaigners for equality and diversity.
+It will feature songs, poetry and drama, including a newly commissioned piece by Michael Rosen.
+Students from local schools have created some of the pieces with Eva Clarke, Michael Rosen and historian Helen Weinstein.
+These will be inspired by and interspersed by readings from survivor testimonies and campaigners for social justice.